How to Pay for Your MBA

 Going to a Bank or Financial Institution

-Borrowing from a bank or private lender should be an option only after you have exhausted your federal loan options.
-You can also request your university to once again review your financial aid package to make it more affordable to you.
+Borrowing from a bank or private lender should only be an option after you have exhausted your federal loan options.
+You can also request your university to review your financial aid package to make it more affordable to you.
 Even an extra one or two thousand dollars – a pittance for a major university – can make life easier for you.
 Treat private loans as a backup option as opposed to a preferred funding solution.
 Here’s a snapshot of how private loans work.

 All banks and private lenders make higher education loans available to graduate students.

 Interest rates can be fixed or variable.
-If a low variable rate looks attractive, think twice because it can double or even triple a couple of years down the line, and increase total loan costs.
-A fixed rate is a safer choice.
+If a low variable rate looks attractive, think twice because it can double or even triple a couple of years down the line and increase total loan costs.
+A fixed-rate is a safer choice.

 Credit checks and private loans go hand in hand.
 As many aspiring MBAs lack a lengthy credit history, a cosigner almost always comes into the picture.

 The variable interest rates on private student loans are tied to an index such as the prime rate or the London Interbank Offered Rate (LIBOR) index.
 A good student loan rate is anywhere between LIBOR + 2.0% or PRIME + 0.50% without any hidden costs.
-Depending on your credit history and your cosigner’s credit-worthiness, you can expect to pay an interest rate between 3% and 12%.
-Unless you or your cosigner have a fantastic credit history, budget for an interest rate on the higher end of the scale.
+Depending on your credit history and your cosigner’s credit-worthiness, you can expect to pay an interest rate between 3% and 12% unless you or your cosigner have a fantastic credit history, budget for an interest rate on the higher end of the scale.

 While federal student loans have a fixed upper limit, a private loan can be as large as you want it to be.
 You do not want to take on a big six-figure loan or the maximum that the lender is willing to lend you.
 Borrow only the balance of what you really need after you have maxed out federal options, scholarships, and/or employee reimbursement.
 This balance should not be a large amount.

-Unlike federal loans where you receive guaranteed forbearance and deferment, private lenders make no such assurances.
+Unlike federal loans, where you receive guaranteed forbearance and deferment, private lenders make no such assurances.
 When you find yourself in a tough financial spot, you will need to request your lender for a deferment, which he may or may not grant.
-Even in a worst case scenario, filing for bankruptcy won’t help unless you can prove ‘undue hardship.’
+Even in a worst-case scenario, filing for bankruptcy won’t help unless you can prove ‘undue hardship.’